Please note: this site is no longer being updated and will eventually be retired. Please visit kcl.ac.uk/alpha instead.

 Project Alpha’s research and activities on illicit trade, non-proliferation, and sanctions include:

-- Researching and publishing examples of illicit trade through the Alpha case studies series, analysis and in depth reports
+- Researching and publishing examples of illicit trade

-- Researching the manufacturing base of proliferation-sensitive items in order to understand the size, shape and technical capability of the supply chain
+- Researching the manufacturing base of proliferation-sensitive items in order to understand the size, shape and technical capability of the supply chain;

-- Providing a variety of services to business, including elearning, training and consultancy.
+- Providing a variety of services to business, including e-learning, training and consultancy;

 - Providing support to institutions like the EU and UN, including the UN Panels of Experts for relevant sanction regimes.